Northern Ireland Protocol: Windsor Framework

-The "Windsor Framework" is a post-Brexit legal agreement between the European Union and the United Kingdom which was announced on 27 February 2023.
+The "Windsor Framework" is a post-Brexit legal agreement between the European Union and the United Kingdom amending the Northern Ireland Protocol which was announced on 27 February 2023.
 It is designed to address the problem of the movement of goods between the European Single Market and the United Kingdom in the current Northern Ireland Protocol.

 The agreement relates to goods crossing the Irish Sea from Great Britain to Northern Ireland.
 It introduced green and red lanes to reduce checks and paperwork on goods that are destined for Northern Ireland only, and separate them from goods at risk of moving into the EU Common Market.
 It also includes a number of agreements on medicine control, VAT and alcohol duty.

 This agreement was reached in accordance with Articles 16 and 17 of the protocol and did not need UK parliamentary approval, however the Prime Minister said that MPs would have an opportunity to vote on it.
 On the EU side, the agreement had to pass with a qualified majority in the Council of the European Union.
 Some parts of the agreement had to obtain the consent of the European Parliament.